 PGR14.5.6 If the examiners do not agree, they must each submit separate reports and a recommendation for consideration by RDAB.

-The viva examiners guidance document provides more information about the UWE Bristol viva process.
+The final assessment guidance for PGR examiners provides more information about the UWE Bristol viva process.
 See additional guidance on the incorporation of research outputs in the body of work to be assessed (PPTX).

 Regulations about the outcome of the final assessment following the viva voce examination